 Many of our clients do consume some animal products and we are ok with that.
 What we do find, though, is that more and more of the people we meet are looking to increase the amount of plant-based foods that they consume.

 Have you ever met a person who doesn’t love pasta?
 They may exist, but they’re sure not common!
 Pasta is comfort food at its best.
-However, those starches can be pretty starchy, and, if you are also trying to maintain a low-carb diet, using some pasta alternatives can be a great idea.
+We always want to try to get the biggest nutrient bang for our buck, so try using some pasta alternatives now and then –

-There are lots of options available now that aren’t made from semolina flour.
+There are lots of options available now that are nutrient dense –

 b) Make your noodles from spiralized veggies – zucchini, carrots, beets, and sweet potatoes work well.

-c) Add some diced veggies to your favourite marinara sauce – garlic, onion, mushrooms, peppers, zucchini, or even cauliflower.
+c) Add some diced veggies to your favourite marinara sauce – garlic, eggplant, mushrooms, peppers, zucchini, or even cauliflower.

 Love a creamy sauce, but not all the calories that come with it?
-Use half alfredo sauce, and half riced caulflower and/or pureed white beans.
+Make your alfredo sauce using riced cauliflower, and/or pureed white beans with some sugar free oat or coconut milk.
 You will end up with a smooth, creamy sauce with increased nutrition.
+If you joined our signature group – Feed Your Joy! you would have received our plate licking recipe.

 A family I have worked with said that one of their favourite meals to cook is a stir fry.
 However, in their endeavour to eat MORE vegetables, they reduced the quantity of meat protein in the dish (and also the quantity of rice they served it with) and significantly increased the amount of veggies.